The Global Privacy Control (GPC) Demystified

 Quick Summary

-• The Global Privacy Control is a binary signal sent by browsers demanding maximum privacy protection.
+• The Global Privacy Control is a browser signal that communicates a user’s privacy preference automatically.

-• If your server detects "Sec-GPC: 1", it must immediately shut down all advertising and tracking scripts.
+• If your server detects "Sec-GPC: 1", it should treat that as an opt-out signal before non-essential tracking runs.

 What is the Global Privacy Control?